scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

 Introduction
 ------------
 Nearly all astrophysical observations are done through *remote sensing*.
 Light at various wavelengths is collected by instruments, either ground- or space-based, in an attempt to understand physical processes happening in distant astrophysical objects.
 However, in order to translate these detector measurements to meaningful physical insight, it is necessary to understand what physical conditions give rise to different spectral lines and continuum emission.
-Started in 1996 by researchers at the Naval Research Laboratory, the University of Cambridge, and Arcetri Astrophysical Observatory in Florence for the purpose of analyzing solar spectra, the `CHIANTI atomic database <http://www.chiantidatabase.org/>`_ provides a set of up-to-date atomic data for ions of hydrogen through zinc as well as a suite of tools, written in the proprietary Interactive Data Language (IDL), for analyzing this data.
-Described in `a series of 14 papers from 1997 to 2015 <http://www.chiantidatabase.org/chianti_papers.html>`_, including :cite:`young_chianti_2016` and :cite:`dere_chianti_1997`, that have been `cited collectively over 3000 times <http://www.chiantidatabase.org/chianti_ADS.html>`_, the CHIANTI database is an invaluable resource to the solar physics community.
+Started in 1996 by researchers at the Naval Research Laboratory, the University of Cambridge, and Arcetri Astrophysical Observatory in Florence for the purpose of analyzing solar spectra, the CHIANTI atomic database provides a set of up-to-date atomic data for ions of hydrogen through zinc as well as a suite of tools, written in the proprietary Interactive Data Language (IDL), for analyzing this data.
+Described in a series of 15 papers from 1997 to 2016 (see Table :ref:`chiantipapers`) that have been cited collectively over 3000 times, the CHIANTI database is an invaluable resource to the solar physics community.

-.. table:: All publications describing the data and capabilities of the CHIANTI atomic database and the associated version of the database. :label:`chiantipapers`
+.. table:: All publications describing the data and capabilities of the CHIANTI atomic database, the associated version of the database, and the number of citations as reported by the NASA Astrophysics Data System. :label:`chiantipapers`

    +-------------------------------------+---------+-----------+
    |Paper                                | Version | Citations |